H3rian/PerVerBot-docs/README.md

   - For **Counter-Strike 2**, add your SteamID and a match share code to your profile.
   - For **League of Legends**, simply add your Riot ID to your profile to get your recent matches analyzed.
 - **Custom Profiles**: Create your own user profile to enable match analysis and other personalized features.
+- **CS2 Statistics Chat**: In the dedicated stats channel (if configured by admins), you can chat with the bot about your CS2 performance and get detailed statistics.

 ## Commands